Part IX

 This inner cave is where this mystery unfolds.

-Our nervous system functions as a complex hall of mirrors, constantly reflecting, filtering, predicting, and interpreting incoming sensory information and internal bodily states to construct perceived reality.
+The nervous system is a hall of internal mirrors, constantly reflecting, filtering, predicting, and interpreting incoming sensation and bodily state into perceived reality.

 Within the relational dimension of the cave, every encounter becomes a mirror revealing how our nervous system filters connection and meaning.